Hello from The New Baldwins

 Norm, Rhona and Jessica Singer have been the owners of the New Baldwins Resort since the spring of 2017.
 Norm is an engineer who juggles finances, maintenance, golf, senior softball, reading the bridge column and bimonthly poker.
 Norm would brand us as a family resort-a smaller version of the Catskills where he grew up.
 We’re beside a public golf course, across from Lake Rosseau with a public beach and have a heated indoor pool.
 Other sports are conveniently nearby.
 His acronym for the venture is CIAO: challenge, investment, adventure and opportunity.

 Rhona has a doctorate in exceptional education, is a portrait painter, laughter yoga instructor and ESL (English as a Second Language) teacher.
 Her vision for the resort is a Skill Skool, a learning retreat -paint a picture, write a book, compose with one of our many instruments, all surrounded by great landscaping, paintings, and branch and twig animal sculptures.

 Jessica, their daughter, lives on a farm in Georgia and has been instrumental in setting up our administrative and financial procedures.
 She has been a casting director and is into sustainable living.
 Her vision is a pet-friendly chill-out relaxed elegant place.
 Her billiards table is enjoyed every day.

 We all have the same priorities: a cheerful, caring, attentive staff, excellent food, updated clean accommodation and a great night’s sleep.
-Every staff member is a star-from Michael our amazing Chef, to Chris, our creative super Super, who can fix anything, to Amanda, another outstanding juggler who gracefully cleans, serves and takes reservations, to Laura, our Manager whose calm competence holds us together. and has the talent of a gifted artist will be leasing the resort in May of 2019.
+Every staff member is a star.
+Laura, our Manager whose calm competence holds us together. and has the talent of a gifted artist will be leasing the resort in May of 2019.

 What about our volunteers?
 They are a remarkable group of adventurers from all over the world-Germany, Japan, Belgium, France, Peru and Australia who have come to us for a working vacation and an opportunity to develop English language skills and enjoy the intoxicating beauty and nature of Muskoka.
 They have exceeded all expectations.